RackEmApp/releasenotes/README.md

 ---
 ***Platform** - 3rd September 2024*
+ - Fixed issue where players could be registered twice for new teams

+***Platform** - 3rd September 2024*
  - Fixed issue committing team comp results with non-selected players
  - Fixed issue where competition management would show the wrong winner when a match is committed without a valid winner (IE in a draw scenario)
  - Fixed issue where paretnt eam list in teams showing unapproved teams